Bankruptcy in Fort Lauderdale, FL

 Chapter 13 Bankruptcy

 Chapter 13 Bankruptcy is a debt restructuring or wage earners plan.
 In Fort Lauderdale, FL after you file, the courts will assign a trustee to examine your liabilities and assets and ability to pay bills.
-Unlike other types of bankruptcy, Chapter 13 involves you restructuring your debt with a three to five-year repayment plan.
+Unlike other types of bankruptcy, Chapter 13 involves restructuring your debt with a three to five-year repayment plan.
 The flexibility of this repayment plan will depend on what property you want to keep and how steady your income is.
-It may also give you the opportunity to have some or most of your debts discharged.
+It may also allow you to have some or most of your debts discharged.

 The Filing Requirements for a Chapter 13 bankruptcy in Fort Lauderdale include:

-- File petition and pay $313 fee
+- File a petition and pay the $313 fee

 - List of creditors